Biden in Nevada: Trump uses immigration ‘to demonize people’

 Before he officially jumped into the 2020 race, Biden struggled to respond to a complaint from former Nevada politician Lucy Flores that he made her uncomfortable by touching her shoulders and kissing the back of her head before a 2014 campaign event.
 A few other women made similar claims, though none alleged sexual misconduct.

-As Biden took the stage in Nevada on Tuesday, a woman in the crowd joked about the allegations, yelling to the former vice president, “You could come and kiss me anytime!”
+As Biden took the stage in Nevada on Tuesday, a woman in the crowd joked about the allegations, yelling to the former vice president, “You can come and kiss me anytime, Joe!”
 Biden laughed, paused, made the sign of the cross and said, “That’s very nice.
 Thank you.”

 Another woman in the crowd, 63-year-old Las Vegas sales representative Sheila Perkins, said she wasn’t concerned about allegations from the women or worries from some on the left that the 76-year-old represented the past, not the future, of the Democratic Party.

-Note: This story has been corrected to show a woman shouted, “You can hug and kiss me anytime, Joe!” not “You could come and kiss me anytime!”